mochajs/mocha/docs/index.md

 <h2 id="test-duration">Test duration</h2>

-Many reporters will display test duration and flag tests that are slow (default: 75ms), as shown here with the "spec" reporter:
+Many reporters will display test duration and flag tests that are slow (default: 75ms), as shown here with the SPEC reporter:

 ![test duration](images/reporter-spec-duration.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}